Smoking in North Korea: Smokers' preferences

 Even though most consumer items are in short supply in North Korea, there is a considerable variety of cigarettes available.
 In general, strong tobacco is preferred, and filters are rare.
 Western brands, particularly American, but also Chinese, Russian and Japanese are popular with the elite and preferred over domestic cigarettes.
-Foreign cigarettes and the domestic 727 brand, whose name stands for 27 July, the date of the Korean Armistice Agreement; are veritable status symbols.
+Foreign cigarettes and the domestic 7.27 brand, whose name stands for 27 July, the date of the Korean Armistice Agreement; are veritable status symbols.
 Menthol cigarettes are virtually non-existent, but there is competition among tobacco companies to introduce other attractive products, such as fruit-flavored balls inside the filter to give the cigarette a more distinct flavour.

-Those who have hard currency can easily buy imported cigarettes from hard currency shops, although these will also stock the best domestic brands (such as Pak Ma(백마)) to convince tourists of the quality of North Korean tobacco.
+Those who have hard currency can easily buy imported cigarettes from hard currency shops, although these will also stock the best domestic brands (such as Pak Ma (백마)) to convince tourists of the quality of North Korean tobacco.
 Cigarettes are popular gifts, and tourists are recommended to give Western brands of cigarettes to tour guides.
 Within the country, cigarettes are used as a form of currency in bribery.

 Those who roll their own tobacco prefer to use sheets of Rodong Sinmun—the organ of the Central Committee of the ruling Workers' Party of Korea—as rolling paper.
 One piece of the paper can be used to roll some 40–50 cigarettes.
 According to one defector, when a North Korean "starts to smoke the Rodong Sinmun tobacco, he cannot smoke other kinds of tobacco.
 I used to smoke the Rodong Sinmun tobacco, and after defection, couldn't smoke with Chinese paper tobacco due to the poor taste."
 Because the Rodong Sinmun is in limited circulation, most North Koreans roll their cigarettes with some other paper.

 Health effects

 The health impacts of smoking are well documented and in North Korea the high prevalence of smoking has a significant impact on the health of the population.
-Some 34.3% of men and 22.3% of women are reported to die as a result of smoking, the highest smoking mortality figures in the world, and in total tobacco-caused illness kills 55,600 North Koreans annually.
+As of 2021 mortality figures indicate that 14.2% of North Koreans die due to smoking-related causes, which is the 6th highest rate after China, Greenland, Kiribati, Denmark and Micronesia.